callanalexander/pardalote/README.md

 - Windows PC (for now).
 Not tested on Mac or Linux.
 The notebooks assume Windows paths.
 - At the moment Pardalote runs from a single Jupyter Notebook.
 We have done this to make usage as simple as possible for ecologists used to working in R. This project is open source so feel free to adapt for your own workflow.
+This tool is something I have found really useful in my own personal workflow working on birds (particularly to get rid of false-positives, find hiding vocalisations and get an overview of model outputs across all thresholds) and I hope it is useful for others also.
 - Python 3.11.
 - Audio files.
 - Embeddings for those files, from